-One hundred percent of the Aspect Central Coast School 2018 Year 10 cohort transitioned to a mainstream school setting and completed Year 12 in 2020.

-Most students who left school at the end of Year 12 following the completion of their school education have pursued post-school transition to work programmes (67%) and the remaining (33%) have enrolled in university access programmes.
+Seventy five percent of the 2019 Year 10 cohort completed Year 12 in 2021.
+Students who left the school at the end of Year 10 or during Year 11 did so because of family circumstances.
+Most students who left school at the end of Year 12 following the completion of their school education have pursued post-school transition to work programmes (66%) and community day programmes (33%).